Decades-long prison term for convicted child molester

-URBANA — Despite his adamance that authorities had the wrong guy, a Chicago man convicted by a jury of molesting a child in his care was sentenced Wednesday to 40 years in prison.
+URBANA — Despite his adamant insistence that authorities had the wrong guy, a Chicago man convicted by a jury of molesting a child in his care was sentenced Wednesday to 40 years in prison.

 “If I was guilty, I wouldn’t have wasted your time,” Caribe Jones, 43, told Judge Roger Webber, who devoted far more than the usual number of hours spent on a serious felony to Jones because the Chicago man insisted on representing himself.

-Hearings on issues that a licensed lawyer has to know were prolonged by hours as Jones rambled about facts that were inadmissible or legal principles which he clearly did not understand.
+Hearings on issues that a licensed lawyer has to know were prolonged by hours as Jones rambled about facts that were inadmissible or legal principles he did not appear to understand.

-Jones was convicted by 11 women and one man in late October of predatory criminal sexual assault of a child for sex acts he performed in early July 2018 on a 10-year-old girl.
+Jones was convicted by a jury of 11 women and one man in late October of predatory criminal sexual assault of a child for sex acts that took place in early July 2018 involving a 10-year-old girl.
 Jones was living in Champaign with the child’s mother.

-That girl and another from Indianapolis who testified she also endured unwanted sexual advances from Jones when she was 9 when he lived with her mother in 2013, were both in court Wednesday to see Jones be sentenced.
+That girl and another from Indianapolis who testified that she also endured unwanted sexual advances from Jones in 2013, when she was 9 and he was living with her mother, were both in court Wednesday to see Jones be sentenced.

-The two girls, now ages 12 and 16, comforted each other as did their mothers when the hearing concluded.
+The two girls, now 12 and 16, comforted each other, as did their mothers, when the hearing concluded.

-The girl molested in Champaign wrote the judge a brief but moving impact statement.
+The Champaign girl wrote the judge a brief but moving victim-impact statement.

-“Someone I trusted hurt me in an unimaginable way.
-This feels like a nightmare I can never wake up from,” she said.

-During trial, the child testified about being hospitalized for severe depression and other mental issues since being sexually assaulted by Jones.
+During trial, the child testified about being hospitalized for severe depression and other mental issues since being sexually assaulted.

-The 40 years doled out by Webber was the number that Assistant State’s Attorney Joel Fletcher had recommended, even though Jones could have received as many as 60 years.
+The 40 years doled out by Webber was the number Assistant State’s Attorney Joel Fletcher recommended, even though Jones could have received as much as 60 years.

 Fletcher noted Jones’ convictions dating to 1999 for five felonies, including three drug offenses and theft over $10,000, and three misdemeanors.